 We’re going to start by making a new Unreal Engine project.
 For this tutorial I’m using version 4.26, but it should work for earlier/later versions as well.

-I’m going to create an empty Blueprint-only project this time – you won’t need any C++ for this.
+I’m going to create an empty Blueprint-only project this time, you won’t need any C++ for this.
 I’m going to also add the Starter Content purely so I have some props to test with that are more interesting that a couple of cubes.

-Once we’re up and running, the first thing I’m going to do is make a new folder in the root of my Content Browser called MeasuringTool.
+Once we’re up and running the first thing I’m going to do is make a new folder in the root of my Content Browser called MeasuringTool.
 I’m going to make sure all of the assets I create for the tool stay within this folder.
 This is really important as I plan to migrate these files to several of my projects going forward, and I don’t want these files to get mixed-in or conflict with already existing assets.

 Unit types

 The first thing we’re going to make inside the MeasuringTool folder is an enumeration (or enum) called EUnitTypes.
-This is how you’ll be able to set what unit of measurement you’d like to use.
+This is how we’ll be able to set what unit of measurement you’d like to use.

 Text Material

-We could create this material from scratch, but since the focus of this tutorial isn’t material creation let’s take a shortcut.
-In your Content Browser’s view options there is a checkbox marked ‘Show Engine Content’.
+We could create this from scratch, but since the focus of this tutorial isn’t material creation let’s take a shortcut.
+In your Content Browser’s view options there is a checkbox marked Show Engine Content.
 With that enabled, run a search for DefaultTextMaterialOpaque.

-We don’t want to modify this material (directly altering engine content is nearly always a terrible idea), so right click and make a duplicate.
+We don’t want to modify this Material (directly altering engine content is nearly always a terrible idea) so right click and make a duplicate.
 Name it something sensible (I called mine M_TextMaterial_CameraFacing), and drag it into your MeasuringTool folder.
-We’re going to make two quick changes to this material.
+We’re going to make two quick changes.

-Firstly, plug Vertex Color output into Emissive Color so the text will be visible even in low-light conditions.
+Firstly, plug the Vertex Color output into Emissive Color so the text will be visible even in low-light conditions.

 Plug your vectors into Custom Object Basis 2 & 3 (1 can stay default), and set them to (1,0,0) and (0,-1,0) respectively.
 What this does is switch the (now inverted) Y and Z axes to change the aligned rotation so we can read the text properly.

-You can close the material now, we won’t need to come back.
+You can close the Material now, we won’t need to come back.

-Creating the Blueprint, adding components
+Creating the Blueprint and adding components

 Open up your new Blueprint and add the following components:

-- Spline
+• Spline

 The length of the spline component is what the tool will measure.
-We will be making a few functions that will define where it starts and ends. - Text Render (x2)
+We will be making a few functions that will define where it starts and ends.

 When you’ve added the components, click and drag the billboard to the top of the hierarchy to make it the parent component of your actor, and likewise parent your Distance text render to Value.
 Your Blueprint layout should look like this.